anakic/querystorm-docs/SQL/formatting.md

 ## Formatting rows

-As [mentioned before](./querying/#special-columns), each row has a hidden `__address` field, and we can use to specify where the formatting needs to be applied.
+As [mentioned before](./querying/#special-columns), each row has a hidden `__address` field that we can use to specify where the formatting needs to be applied.

 Let's set the background color for movies that grossed more than $40M:
 ``` SQL